mila-iqia/DeepDrummer/blog_post/blog_post.md

 Even better news is that we have measured 36% of our participants having an improvement of 0.2 or more.
-We find this to be a convincing argument that DeepDrummer is learning something meaningful from very few interactions with the users despite using very weak priors about musicality.
+We find this to be a convincing argument that DeepDrummer is learning something meaningful from very few interactions with the users despite using very weak priors on musicality.

 ## Failure cases